-It was first celebrated in the 4th Century AD, when the earliest sermons on the Feast were given in Jerusalem.
-The Roman consul Justin introduced the celebration to the Roman Empire in 521 AD.
+It was first celebrated in the 4th century A.D. when the earliest sermons on the Feast were given in Jerusalem.
+That’s around 2,500 years ago!

 The Presentation of Jesus at the Temple is seen as confirmation of the miracle of the virgin birth, a key tenet of Christianity.
 It is the impetus for Mary becoming a key figure within the Catholic Church and celebrates purity.

 The Feast of the Presentation is celebrated throughout the world.
-In the city of Puno, Peru, for instance, Candlemas Day is marked by a "costume dance" featuring 20,000 dancers and 5,000 musicians.
+In the city of Puno, Peru, for instance, the festival includes a "costume dance" featuring 20,000 dancers and 5,000 musicians.

 Candlemas Day dates